cctbx/cctbx_project/CONTRIBUTING.md

   * Fix tests in a timely manner.

-  * Don't cheat: For example don't raise the esd without understanding why the values differ more than before.
+  * Don't cheat: For example don't raise the standard deviation without understanding why the values differ more than before.

   * Don't comment out tests to prevent them from being run